We Understand the Value of Strong Collaborations

 - Enyo Pharma

 We have a strategic development and license agreement with Roivant Sciences for Imeglimin in the U.S., Europe, and other countries worldwide that are not covered under the Sumitomo Dainippon Pharma agreement.
+As of November 20, 2020, Metavant is exploring options for a potential out-licensing of Imeglimin rights and intends to return Imeglimin rights to Poxel if they are unable to reach an agreement on material terms by mid-January 2021.

 We have a licensing agreement with Enyo Pharma for our FXR (farnesoid X receptor) agonist.
 Enyo has completed a Phase 1 study and they are currently conducting Phase 2 trials in Hepatitis B and NASH.